Part1:4 pairs of tuned bongo drums (4 players) 25'

 (each of the four parts may be performed separately)

 For one year, between the fall of 1970 and the fall of 1971, I worked on what turned out to be the longest piece I have ever composed.
 Drumming lasts from 55 to 75 minutes (depending on the number of repeats played) and is divided into four parts that are performed without pause.
-The first part is for four parts that are performed without pause.
-The first part is for four pairs of tuned bongo drums, stand-mounted and played with sticks; the second, for three marimbas played by nine players together with two women’s voices; the third, or three glockenspiels played by four players together with whistling and piccolo; and the fourth section is for all these instruments and voices combined.
+The first part is for four pairs of tuned bongo drums, stand-mounted and played with sticks; the second, for three marimbas played by nine players together with two women’s voices; the third, for three glockenspiels played by four players together with whistling and piccolo; and the fourth section is for all these instruments and voices combined.

-I am often asked what influence my visit of Africa in summer of 1970 had on Drumming.
-The answer is confirmation.
-It confirmed my intuition that acoustic instruments could be used to produce music that was genuinely richer in sound than that produced with electronic instruments, as well as confirming my natural inclination towards percussion (I became a drummer at the age of 14).
+I am often asked what influence my visit to Africa in summer of 1970 had on Drumming.
+The answer is encouragement, confirmation, and learning from another musical culture.
+It encouraged my natural inclination towards and training in percussion.
+I started studying snare drum at the age of 14.
+And, it confirmed my intuition that acoustic instruments could be used to produce music that was genuinely richer in sound than that produced with electronic instruments.

-There is, then, only one basic rhythmic pattern for all of Drumming.
+As mentioned earlier, in the context of my own music, Drumming is the final expansion and refinement of the phasing process, a process discovered with tape loops that does not appear elsewhere in non-Western or Western music.
+Drumming also has only one basic rhythmic pattern throughout.
 This pattern undergoes changes of phase position, pitch, and timbre, but all the performers play this pattern, or some part of it, throughout the entire piece.